- Founded In Australia?

 Earn Up To 10 Qantas Points For Each Dollar On Your First Deposit

 The first deposit placed into a Pepperstone account when trading forex online will lead up to 10,000 Qantas points.
 To achieve this, link a Qantas frequent flyers membership to the Pepperstone forex trading Australia account and then make the deposit.
 10 frequent flyer points are awarded per dollar deposited.
-This only nappies to the first deposit and further conditions apply.
+This only applies to the first deposit and further conditions apply.

 Australian forex traders receive further Qantas frequent flyer points on their ongoing trades.
 10 points per lot are available for fx majors, fx minors and fx crosses.
 At the end of each month a forex traders total volume is calculated and credited as Qantas Points to eligible Qantas frequent flyer members.
 Up to 10,000 points points can be awarded each month.
 These amounts can be increase during bonus periods communicated by Pepperstone.